-Adept at both thrilling and capturing hearts through the screen, the Danish actress Connie Nielsen is a Nordic treasure.
+Adept at both thrilling and capturing hearts through the screen, the Danish actor Connie Nielsen is a Nordic treasure.
 Hailing from Frederikshavn, through the course of her career Nielsen has worked on both Danish and English productions, with her timeless performances solidifying her as a skilled actress.

-After moving to Paris when she was just 18-years-old, she took on a number of varied roles, but her career really hit the big time when she portrayed Lucilla, daughter of the emperor, in 2000’s Gladiator.
+After moving to Paris when she was just 18 years old, she took on a number of varied roles, but her career really hit the big time when she portrayed Lucilla, daughter of the emperor, in 2000’s Gladiator.
 Since then, she’s gone on to play a whole host of other unforgettable roles portrayed with a calibre that has been consistent throughout her long-running career, from One Hour Photo to British dramas such as Close to Me.
 For Nielsen, her work has always been a craft, one that isn’t governed by Hollywood cliches, but rather by her own will to perform and grow, a desire to truly act the part.

 The Devil’s Advocate (1997)

 Nielsen plays Satan’s seductive helper in this late ’90s drama.
 Starring alongside greats such as Al Pacino, Keanu Reeves and Charlize Theron, this film marked Nielsen’s first international release upon moving from Denmark to the US.
 The story is set around hot-shot lawyer Kevin, who is pulled into a world of opulent wealth and hedonistic pleasure when he starts a big firm in New York City.
 Undeterred by his fearful wife, he falls deeper into the devil’s clutches as he loses himself and his morals in the process.
-For Neilsen, The Devil’s Advocate was a big milestone that set the tone for the rest of her impressive career.
+For Nielsen, The Devil’s Advocate was a big milestone that set the tone for the rest of her impressive career.

 Demonlover (2002)